naturalcandy/graphblas-risk-analysis/README.md

 # graphblas-risk-analysis

 A Python systemic risk analysis tool leveraging GraphBLAS's optimized sparse matrix operations for large scale risk propagation simulation.
-Uses  DebtRank methodology to qunatify systemic risk within a financial system.
+Uses  DebtRank methodology to quantify systemic risk within a financial system.
 For those interested in the mathematical and conceptual details behind this implementation, please refer to the [Methodology Guide](methodology_guide.md).

 ## Basic Usage